 - Stop Jumping: You can set aside time each day to practice this behavior, or you can wait until it comes up in your regular day-to-day activities (like when your dog jumps up to greet people coming in the door) to work on it.

 - Review: Take 10 minutes at least 3 times each week to review the commands and behaviors you've already worked on.

 - Wait: You can practice this in regular training sessions, or you can wait for opportunities to crop up each day.
 Make sure your dog waits before going outdoors or coming out of its crate.

 - Go to Your Place: Begin working on teaching your dog to go to a specific place and lie down in your home.
 Some great times to practice having your dog lay calmly in place: during mealtimes or when you're sitting watching television or reading a book.

 - Drop It: In several short training sessions each day, teach your dog the "drop it" command.

 - Stop Barking: Begin training your dog to be quiet by working on the "speak" and "quiet" commands.
 You can do this during training sessions or you can wait until your dog barks and use it as an opportunity to practice.

-- Heel: By now your dog probably has a pretty firm grasp on walking on a loose leash.
-If you would like a little more control during walks, you can now introduce the "heel" command.
+Now that your dog knows many basic commands, you can work on teaching it tricks such as "roll over" or "play dead."
+And since your dog probably has a pretty firm grasp on walking on a loose leash by now, if you would like a little more control during walks, you can now introduce the "heel" command as well.

 Remember to practice and reinforce your dog's training for the lifetime of your dog.
 The training will ensure that your dog is a happy and well-adjusted member of your family.